beingakashyadav/Token-Locker/README.md

-# Token Locker
+# Token Locker MVP

 Tool to lock you tokens for given period.

-## Run this projects
+## Run this project

+Edit /ethereum/private.json and paste your seed and infura secret key

 Run `yarn install && yarn start` at repo root to compile and run frontend.

-Run `truffle compile && truffle migrate` at /ethereum to compile and deploy scripts
+Run `cd /ethereum && truffle compile && truffle migrate` to compile and deploy scripts to ganache

 Truffle compiles and copies artifacts at /public/contracts to access them from react-app

+## User Guide

+1. Switch network to Ropsten in Metamask
+2. Claim test ETH faucet from https://faucet.ropsten.be/ or https://faucet.metamask.io/ or https://faucet.dimensions.network/
+3. Swap ETH to any token on Uniswap (Ropsten)
+4. Select token in app, enter amount (less than your balance) and choose FUTURE date to lock until.

 # TODO